 If you were raised from the 1950s on, you inevitably ate more than a few meals at fast food establishments.
 A trip to a burger joint was a real treat for a lot of kids and gave mom a break from cooking.

 Although we all harbor fond memories of playing on the McBurglar, we know that fast food is not good for us.
-But that doesn’t stop a lot of us from craving it!
+But that doesn’t stop a lot of us from

 Here are some ways to overhaul the classic fast food meal: